nadenislamarre/shredos/README.md

-#ShredOS
+# ShredOS

-ShredOS is a small linux distribution with the sole purpose of securely erasing your disks using the program [nwipe](https://github.com/martijnvanbrummelen/nwipe).
+ShredOS is a USB bootable small linux distribution with the sole purpose of securely erasing your disks using the program [nwipe](https://github.com/martijnvanbrummelen/nwipe).

 ShredOS boots very quickly and depending upon the host system can boot in as little